nguyenphuminh/90deg/README.md

 ## Basics

-Start off with a 3D (can be nD with n>2) vector s(a, b, c) as the original state.
-Each 90deg command takes up 6 parameters, with the first 3 params being the coordinates of the a vector, and the next 3 params being the coordinates of the b vector.
+Start off with an nD vector (3D in this case) s(a, b, c) as the original state.
+Each 90deg command takes up 2n parameters (6 in this case), with the first n params being the coordinates of the a vector, and the next n params being the coordinates of the b vector.
 Calculate dot product of s and a, if it is 0 (perpendicular), jump to the next command, otherwise add b to s and jump back to the start.
-It halts simply when all dot products are 0.
+It halts simply when all dot products are 0 (no commands can be run) or enter an infinite loop.
 Note that all values are unbounded signed integers.

 For example, here is how to calculate 3+2: